deliciousbrains/wp-migrate-db-anonymization/README.md

 ## Installation

 The addon should be installed on the live site.
-This ensures any time the site's database is exported (or pushed/pulled), the user data is anonymized.
+This ensures any time the site's database is exported, pushed or pulled, the user data is anonymized.

+When the plugin is activated it will anonymize by default.
+You will need to deactivate the plugin to turn it off.

 ## Configuration